tmtsoftware/csw/docs/src/main/services/location.md

 `resolve` gets the location for a connection from the local cache.
 If not found in the cache, it waits for the event to arrive within the specified time limit and returns None on failure.

-`find` returns the location for a connection from the local cache and returns None if not found there.
+`find` returns the location for a connection from the local cache and returns None if not immediately found there.

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/example/location/LocationServiceExampleClientApp.scala) { #find }